Alfresco/alfresco-js-api/alfresco-core-rest-api/docs/RenditionsApi.md

 var renditionId = "renditionId_example"; // {String} The name of a thumbnail rendition, for example *doclib*, or *pdf*.

 var opts = {
-  'attachment': true, // {Boolean} **true** enables a web browser to download the file as an attachment.
+  'attachment': true, /* {Boolean} **true** enables a web browser to download the file as an attachment.
                         **false** means a web browser may preview the file in a new tab or window, but not download the file.

                         You can only set this parameter to **false** if the content type of the file is in the supported list;
                         for example, certain image files and PDF files.

-If the content type is not supported for preview, then a value of **false**  is ignored, and the attachment will be returned in the response.
+                        If the content type is not supported for preview, then a value of **false**  is ignored, and the attachment will be returned in the response.*/

   'ifModifiedSince': new Date("2013-10-20T19:20:30+01:00") // {Date} Only returns the content if it has been modified since the date provided.
 Use the date format defined by HTTP.
 For example, `Wed, 09 Mar 2016 16:56:34 GMT`.
 };
 apiInstance.getSharedLinkRenditionContent(sharedId, renditionId, opts).then(function() {
   console.log('API called successfully.');